-Each dot in the chart below was a member of the Senate in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dole is shown as a purple triangle. (analysis methodology)
+Dole is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Dole was the primary sponsor of 74 bills that were enacted.
 The most recent include:

 - S. 1711 (104th): Veterans’ Benefits Improvements Act of 1996

 - S. 735 (104th): Antiterrorism and Effective Death Penalty Act of 1996

 - S. 4 (104th): Line Item Veto Act

 - S. 1555 (104th): A bill to guarantee the timely payment of social security benefits in March 1996.